anktsrkr/anktsrkr.github.io/content/post/re-authorize-efficiently-using-polly-and-httpclientfactory.md

 2. We are using _SetAbsoluteExpiration_ and _SetSlidingExpiration_ both to make sure we are not overwhelming by storing the unused _Token_ in the memory cache.
 Also to avoid edge case when the _Token_ is expired but not yet refreshed we are making sure it removed from the cache before it's actual expiry time.

-Time to rewrite our Policy fof getting the refreshed Token -
+Time to rewrite our Policy for getting the refreshed Token -
 {{<codeblock  "ITokenService.cs" csharp >}}public static IAsyncPolicy<HttpResponseMessage> GetTokenRefresher(IServiceProvider provider, HttpRequestMessage request)
     {
         var delay = Backoff.ConstantBackoff(TimeSpan.FromMilliseconds(100), retryCount: 3);